alphamike-alphanovember/alphamike-alphanovember/README.md

 - 👋 Hi, I’m Aman Singh Gautam
-- 👀 I’m a FrontEnd Developer and Javascript Enthusiast.
+- 👀 I’m a FrontEnd Developer.
 - 🌱 I’m currently on the road to FullStack Development